repwolfe/svn2ftp/README.md

 This script is very simple to install.

 1. Copy post-commit.bat and FTP.py to your svn\hooks\ folder.
-2. Modify the following varaibles in FTP.py
+2. Modify the following variables in FTP.py
  - LOCAL        - The full path location to the local SVN repo
  - FTP_SERVER   - The full URL to the FTP server
  - REMOTE_ROOT  - The root directory to upload the repo to